 Following on the success of my needle felted Nordic Gnomes tutorial, I decided to add a video tutorial to go with it.
 I mean, Nothing shouts Christmas louder than Nordic gnomes!
 Well, maybe Noddy Holder, he’s really loud!

 Tomte, Nisse, Tonntu or however you refer to them are now firmly established as part of our Christmas decor, and I was introduced to them a few years ago by my Finnish pal, Anna.
-Let’s face it, there’s nothing like a bit of Scandinavian flavour to get us in the festive, hygge mood.
+Let’s face it, there’s nothing like a bit of Nordic flavour to get us in the festive, hygge mood.

 My video tutorials, like my written ones, are kept simple, informal and relaxed and I want you to feel like you have just popped into one of my workshops.
 So, wrap up warm, grab a cuppa (or mulled wine), your wool and needles or Gnome felting kit and join me for 25 minutes of easy, peasy, unadulterated craft respite.
 Now where’s those woolly socks?